-A climbing harness is critical equipment for sport climbing.
+A climbing harness is a critical piece of equipment for sport climbing.

 It saves your life each time you fall from a climb.
 You may want to invest in a comfortable and durable harness that allows easy fine-tuning to fit your size.
 Renting them is also fine.
 In my opinion, the rental harness is not as comfortable as my own.
 There’s a single loop for the rental harness where you would put the rope through.
 When I put weight on it such as a fall, the harness tends to ride up my crotch which is slightly uncomfortable.

 My own harness is slightly different where you put the rope through.
 You would put the rope through two loops instead of one.

 One of the popular brands is Black Diamond.
 There are women, men, and unisex harnesses.
 The women’s harnesses usually have smaller sizes for smaller women and more distance between the legs and waist to accommodate higher hips.
-However, women can wear men’s harness, as well as men, wear women’s.
+However, women can wear men’s harnesses, as well as men, wear women’s.
 When my son just started climbing, he was too small for the regular harness so I bought for him the Women Black Diamond Primose.
 It still fits him even now at 5’9″.
-I bought myself a regular small Black harness in the hope that we will switch when he grows taller.
+I bought myself a regular small Black Diamond harness in the hope that we will switch when he grows taller.
 However, he did not want to switch so I kept it.
 The harnesses work fine for both of us.